History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 1. The Clean Water Act (1972) sets water quality standards and regulates pollutants to preserve clean water bodies nationwide.

-2. The Safe Drinking Water Act (1974) established nationwide water quality requirements yet managed public water system regulations for compliance.
+2. The Safe Drinking Water Act (1974) established nationwide water quality requirements and managed public water system regulations to ensure compliance.

 Prominent Lawsuits That Have Addressed Water Pollution Matters